skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 And thus, NFL Next Gen Stats Powered by AWS was born.

-## The NFL Has No Idea What to do with Its Player-Tracking Data
+## The NFL Has No Idea What to do With Its Player-Tracking Data
 I'm sure the decision to outsource the NFL's player-tracking data to AWS wasn't made in this rash manner[^meetings].
 I don't really think that the league considers statistics to be second-class